For many churches, the lectionary (a pre-planned collection of readings to choose from each Sunday) is the guiding force behind worship planning.

 This is a UK-based resource that publishes lectionary resources for the NL.

-This site has some wonderful NL resources available, as well.
+This site has some wonderful NL resources available, including some original music resources that coordinate with the worship planning materials.

 You may have noticed that the one thing missing from much of my info above is music resources.
 Well, there just aren’t a lot out there.
 I’m still searching, and just being creative with the resources I already have on hand.
 Thankfully I have a 15+ year career working in church music, and 25 more before that singing for a mother who worked in church music.
 So this year has been great for my creativity!